Particular/docs.particular.net/servicepulse/usage.md

 ---

 The Usage page allows for viewing the endpoint usage summary of a system using NServiceBus.
-A usage report can be generated here at license renewal time.
+A usage report can be downloaded here at license renewal time.

 > [!NOTE]
 > The usage data collection functionality requires ServicePulse version 1.40 or later, and ServiceControl version 5.4 or later.